taext/later_links/README.md

 They are clickable links that can be physically printed now and defined later *by the user of the printed material*.

-Imagine printer paper or a notebook that comes with a qrcode or two on each page for you to use, if necessary, to easily add clickable links.
+Imagine printer paper or a notebook that comes ready with a qrcode or two on each page for you to use, if necessary, to easily add clickable links.

-Or a form or report that already has a qrcode for you to add a link to a ressource.

-Or a t-shirt.
-Or a roll of stickers.
+Or in a YouTube video, on a t-shirt, in a report, or as a roll of stickers for general use.

 <br>